spdx/license-list-XML/CONTRIBUTING.md

 * Text: Full text of the license or exception.
 * Comments: Provide a short explanation regarding the need for this license or exception to be included on the SPDX License List, and identify at least one program that uses it.

 4. Follow the discussion or any request for additional information via the Issue and comments.
+Note, if the SPDX-legal team has questions that go unanswered for several months, we will close the issue without making a final decision.

 ## Review Process